Winter for Vata-Kapha and Kapha-Vata

 Foods to Minimize

 To pacify both kapha and vata, you’ll want to balance predictability with spontaneity, relaxation with stimulation, and quiet stillness with active engagement.
 Strike this balance in your relationships, work habits, exercise routine, and in your mental presence.
-You can also change up your habits to be more vata-pacifying or more kapha-pacifying, depending on your local weather and any fluctuations in your internal state of balance.
+Change up your habits to be more vata-pacifying or more kapha-pacifying, depending on your local weather and any fluctuations in your internal state of balance.
 If the weather is wet, cloudy, and heavy, and/or if you find yourself feeling sluggish, weighed down, or lacking motivation, shift to a more kapha-pacifying lifestyle for a few days and see if you feel a shift.
 If the weather is cold, dry, and windy, or if you’re feeling isolated, lonely, overextended, or depleted, embrace a more vata-pacifying lifestyle until you start to feel more stable and calm.
 The most important thing is for you to cultivate awareness of your inner needs so that you can protect both vata and kapha this winter.